achaltin/tic-tac-code/README.md

 # Tic-Tac-Code

 This code was developed as a beginner's python workshop for the 2019 Code.Chi conference.
 The complete code is included, but for workshop purposes, omit parts as necessary.
+If you reuse my code, please credit me by displaying the link to my website: ameliachaltin.com.
+You may also copy, modify, and use my [workshop slides](https://docs.google.com/presentation/d/1ZvGFuBn0QQQAZJctD4DGW-IDkkoC4NU-JY2guh6-VZ4/edit?usp=sharing) with credit.
+Have fun!

 ## Recommended Workshops